selfcommunity/developers-doc/docs/apireference/v2/custompage/get_all_custom_pages.md

 ---
-sidebar_label: Search a Category
+sidebar_label: Get All Custom pages
-sidebar_position: 2
+sidebar_position: 1
-title: Search a Category
+title: Get All Custom pages
 ---

-This endpoint performs search of a Category
+This endpoint retrieves all custom pages.

 :::info